 If you received a lower extremity nerve block prior to your surgery, this will help to control your pain after your procedure.
 You may continue to experience numbness in your leg, knee and/or foot following your procedure.
 This may last several hours and into the following day.
-Local anesthetics (i.e. lidocain) are put into the incision after surgery.
+Local anesthetics (ie. Bupivicaine) are put into the incision after surgery.
 It is not uncommon to encounter more pain on the first or second day after surgery.
 This is the time when swelling peaks.
 Taking pain medication before bedtime will assist in sleeping.
-It is important not to drink alcohol or drive while taking narcotic medication.
-You should resume your normal medications for other conditions the day after surgery, or as directed by your primary care physician.
+It is important not to drink alcohol or drive while taking narcotics.
+You should resume your home medications the day after surgery, or as directed by your primary care physician.

 Please call (410) 951-7925 on the next business day after your surgery to schedule or confirm your follow-up appointment in the office for 10-14 days after your procedure.
 A prescription for physical therapy will be given.
-Please ensure that you start physical therapy 3-7 days after surgery unless otherwise directed.
+Please ensure that you start physical therapy 2-3 days after surgery.
 Please remember that it is the office policy that no prescriptions will be prescribed over the phone after business hours or on weekends.
 If you feel that you will run out of your pain medication before your scheduled post-operative appoint, you must contact the office during business hours to request medication refills.